saakaifoundry/oddworks-android-sdk/README.md

 #### OddAuthenticationActivity

-When creating a new Account with OddAuthenticationService, an OddAuthenticationActivity is started.
+When creating a new Account with OddAuthenticationService, an OddAuthenticationActivity is started, which you will need to declare this activity within your `AndroidManifest.xml`:

 ![OddAuthenticationActivity](http://oddworks-android-sdk.s3.amazonaws.com/android-device-odd-authentication-activity.png)